mkungla/aframe/README.md

 ```

 With A-Frame's [entity-component
-architecture](https://aframe.io/docs/0.7.1/core/), we can drop in community
+architecture][aframe-core-link], we can drop in community
 components from the ecosystem (e.g., ocean, physics) and plug them into our
 objects straight from HTML: